elasticio/elasticio.github.io/content/_components/msdynamics-crm-v2/connect-to-msdynamics-crm.md

 Click on **Certificates & secrets**.

+{% include img.html max-width="100%" url="img/INSERT.png" title="Certificates & secrets" %}

 2. Generate a New Client Secret:

 Click **New client secret**.

+{% include img.html max-width="100%" url="img/INSERT.png" title="New client secret" %}

 3. Enter Secret Details:

 * Provide a description for the secret and select the desired expiration period (maximum 24 months).
 * Click **Add**.

+{% include img.html max-width="100%" url="img/INSERT.png" title="Enter Secret Details" %}

 4. Save Secret Value:

 * Save the value displayed in the **Value** column.
-You will need this when creating an Auth Client on your platform.
+You will need this when creating an Auth Client on {{site.data.tenant.name}} platform.

+{% include img.html max-width="100%" url="img/INSERT.png" title="Save Secret Value" %}

 ## Step 4: Create an Auth Client on Your Platform

 1. Create a New Credential:

-Create a new credential on your platform for connecting to Microsoft Dynamics CRM.
+Create a new credential on {{site.data.tenant.name}} platform for connecting to Microsoft Dynamics CRM.

+{% include img.html max-width="100%" url="img/INSERT.png" title="Create a New Credential on platform" %}

 2. Configuration Details:

 * Fill in the following details:
   * **Name:** Provide a name for this credential (free text).
   * **Client Id:** Use the Application ID copied from **Microsoft Azure -> API permissions -> Application ID**.

+  {% include img.html max-width="100%" url="img/INSERT.png" title="Client Id" %}

   * **Client Secret:** Add the client secret generated in the previous step.
   * **Authorization Endpoint:** Set it to `https://login.windows.net/common/oauth2/authorize?resource={{ URL encoded URL of CRM instance }}`.
 For example, if your CRM instance URL is `https://orgfb974624.crm4.dynamics.com/`, the encoded URL becomes `https%3A%2F%2Forgfb974624.crm4.dynamics.com%2F`.
   * **Token Endpoint:** Set it to `https://login.windows.net/common/oauth2/token`.